clock Average Read Time: 5 Mins

 • Lean muscle mass, metabolic rate, and weight maintenance

-• Energy levels and managing fatigue
+• Energy levels and fatigue management

 • Brain function: concentration, clarity of thought, and overall cognition